shobrook/termite/README.md

 1. Generate a design document based on your prompt.
 2. Implement a TUI in Python.
 3. Iteratively fix runtime errors, if any exist.
-4. (Optional) Iteratively refine the code based on self-reflections.
+4. (Optional) Iteratively refine the TUI based on self-reflections.

 Once finished, your TUI will be saved to the `~/.termite` directory and automatically started up for you to use.